Combined Biking & Hiking Coastal Camino

 • Helmet

-• Adjustable phone mount on the handlebars
+• Adjustable phone mount

-• Bell
+• Bell and bike lock

-• Battery charger (where applicable)
+• Battery charger (for e-bikes)

 DIGITAL DETAILED ITINERARY